coil-kt/coil/docs/upgrading_to_coil3.md

 **`coil-core` no longer supports loading images from the network by default.** [You must add a dependency on one of Coil's network artifacts.
 See here for more info.](network.md).
 This was changed so consumers could use different networking libraries or avoid a network dependency if their app doesn't need it.

-Additionally, Cache control headers are no longer respected by default.
+Additionally, cache control headers are no longer respected by default.
 See [here](network.md) for more info.

 ## Multiplatform